-Chimeneas are available in 2 distinct styles:
+Chimeneas are available in two distinct styles:

 - Metal chimeneas can be more expensive than clay models but they tend to last longer as they’re more robust.

-How should you look after your outdoor heater?
+How to look after your outdoor heater

-Replace bulbs when necessary.
+- Electric: Replace bulbs when necessary.
 Store safely away or use a protective cover when not in use for extended periods.

-Keep the electrical cable that connects the heater to the power outlet tucked safely away to avoid accidentally tripping over it.
+- Keep the electrical cable that connects the heater to the power outlet tucked safely away to avoid accidentally tripping over it.